Tech stocks lift S&P 500, Nasdaq as Fed meeting kicks off

 Investors have slightly increased their cash allocation, deeming that inflation and ‘taper tantrums’ could topple the record rally in financial markets, BofA’s March fund manager survey showed on Tuesday.

-Latest data showed retail sales dropped more than expected in February due to bitterly cold weather across the country but a rebound is likely.
+Markets shrugged off data that showed retail sales dropped more than expected in February due to bitterly cold weather across the country, as a rebound is likely.
 Another report indicated winter storms in Texas led to a plunge in U.S. factory output last month.

-Energy stocks slumped about 3% on a drop in oil prices while financials retreated about 1.4%.
-Technology and communication services jumped over 1% each.
+Energy stocks slumped about 3% on a drop in oil prices while financials retreated about 1.6%.
+Technology and communication services jumped about 1.5% each.

 Ford Motor Co dropped about 3% after announcing a $2 billion convertible debt deal.

-Declining issues outnumbered advancers by a 1.7-to-1 ratio on the NYSE and by a 1.6-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers by a 1.5-to-1 ratio on the NYSE and by a 1.4-to-1 ratio on the Nasdaq.

-The S&P 500 posted 70 new 52-week highs and no new low, while the Nasdaq recorded 272 new highs and 29 new lows.
+The S&P 500 posted 71 new 52-week highs and no new low while the Nasdaq recorded 305 new highs and 50 new lows.

 Reporting by Medha Singh and Shashank Nayar in Bengaluru; Editing by Maju Samuel